groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/project-to-odt.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-text-o"
+        - icon: "far fa-file-PROJECT"
-          title: " About PROJECT File Formats"
+          title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-ODT"
           title: " About ODT File Format"
           content: |
             ODT files are type of documents created with word processing applications that are based on OpenDocument Text File format.
 These are created with word processor applications such as free OpenOffice Writer and can hold content such as text, images, objects and styles.
 The ODT file is to Writer word processor what the DOCX is to Microsoft Word.
-Several applications including Google Docs and Google’s web-based word processor included with Google Drive can open the ODT files for editing.
-Microsoft Word can also open ODT files and save it in to other formats such as DOC and DOCX.
+Several applications including Google Docs and Google's web-based word processor included with Google Drive can open the ODT files for editing.

           link: "https://docs.fileformat.com/word-processing/odt/"